Marc Bernal

-Marc Bernal Casas (born 26 May 2007) is a Spanish professional footballer who plays as a defensive midfielder for club Barcelona.
+Marc Bernal Casas (/ca/; born 26 May 2007) is a Spanish professional footballer who plays as a defensive midfielder for club Barcelona and the Spain national team.

+Early life and education

+He was born on 26 May 2007 in Berga, Barcelona, Catalonia, to Toni Bernal and Queralt Casas.
+He has an older brother, Toni, who studied law and business administration while coaching youth teams at CE Berga.
+His father, Toni, played football in the Catalan leagues during the 1990s for clubs like Sants and Júpiter, while his mother, Queralt, works for the Fundación Horitzó del Berguedà, an entity dedicated to the social and occupational inclusion of individuals with disabilities.
+Bernal's first language is Catalan: having grown up entirely in Catalonia and immersed in his native language and local culture, he communicates primarily in Catalan in his daily life.

+During his school years, he balanced rigorous training commitments with his academic responsibilities.
+After entering FC Barcelona's La Masia academy at the age of six, support structures coordinated with the academy to help him manage his studies alongside his rapid progression through the youth ranks.
+Growing up alongside fellow talents of the "Class of 2007" such as Lamine Yamal and Pau Cubarsí, Bernal successfully balanced his education with his development into a first-team defensive midfielder.

 Club career

 Born in Berga, Barcelona, Catalonia, Bernal is a youth product of CE Berga and Gimnàstic Manresa, and moved to La Masia at the age of 6 where he worked his way up their youth categories.
 On 23 June 2023, he signed his first professional contract with Barcelona until 2026.
-He made his senior and professional debut with Barcelona Atlètic in a 1–0 Primera Federación loss to Logroñés on 27 August 2023.
-He scored his first professional goals with Barcelona Atlètic in a 3–1 win over Sestao on 22 October 2023.
+He made his senior and professional debut with Barcelona Atlètic in a 1–0 Primera Federación loss to Logroñés on 27 August.
+He scored his first professional goals with Barcelona Atlètic in a 3–1 win over Sestao on 22 October.

 On 17 August 2024, he made his La Liga debut with Barcelona, by starting in a 2–1 away win over Valencia.
 Later that month, on 27 August, he suffered a ruptured anterior cruciate ligament (ACL) in his left knee in a 2–1 away win over Rayo Vallecano.
 A month later, on 30 September, Barcelona announced an adjustment to Bernal's contract by including a buyout clause of €500 million, binding him to the club until 30 June 2026 with an option to three more years.

 Bernal made his return from his 383-day absence on 14 September 2025, in a 6–0 win over Valencia, getting an assist.
 Later that month, on 29 September, he extended his contract until 2029.
+On 7 February 2026, Bernal scored his first goal for the Blaugranas in a 3–0 win over Mallorca at the Camp Nou.
+A month later, on 18 March, he netted his first UEFA Champions League goal in a 7–2 win over Newcastle United during the competition's round of 16.